FalconLuma/Project-Wingman-Randomizer/README.txt

     - Using the same seed with the same settings will always produce the same result
   - You can enter literally anything in the text box OR
-  - Pressing 'Generate Random Seed' will create a random seed of a 20 digit long Integer
+  - Pressing 'Generate Random Seed' will create a random seed of a 20 digit long integer
     - Using a generated seed will overwrite anything already in the text box
     - Once a seed is generated both the textbox and button are disabled to ensure repeatability

 Attribute Randomizer Selection
   - Use the checkboxes to select what parts of the game to randomize
+    - Unreleased Planes: Will add six unreleased planes that are in a near-complete state
+      - FC.2M, G-10, X-16Z.
+F/F-18, Sk.30, F/T-15
+      - For non-randomized unlocks, aircraft are unlocked in positions based on their un-modded performance
     - Plane Performance: Randomizes the performance stats of all planes (Speed, Roll Rate, etc.)
     - Plane Weapons: Randomizes the weapons available to each plane
     - Weapon Stats: Randomizes attributes for player weapons (Ammo, Reload, Range, etc.)